rrigato/architecture/clean_architecture/first_edition.md

 - We should never use break statements and strongly bias towards if/for loops transfering control to a function call?

 - testing shows that a software product is correct enough for our purposes, not that a program is bug free

+- Encapsulation and polymorphism are programming techniques that can be implemented just as easily in a functional style as an object oriented class-based style?

+- Device independence = strive to make our programs able to complete the same jobs on different devices

+- **Dependency Inversion (p.44-46)** = Business Rules(entities/usecase) call the interfaces of of lower level modules (repo/UI/externals)
+  - The lower level modules can be developed and deployed independently as long as they implement the design by contract outlined in the interface

+- Main entry point calls you usecase as part of the flow of control, but does not depend on anything other than the interface(name of the function) for intializing the program

+- There should be a clear separation between immutable and mutable components, where mutable components are encapsulated behind an abstraction/interface and we strongly preference immutable components?

+- event sourcing = store all transactions and when state is required, we apply all the transactions from the beginning of time

+# solid_ch7_ch11
+- The clean architecture is applied at the directory level (repo/entities/usecase), while SOLID is applicable to modules(file name) and components(public interface functions/private implementation functions)?

+- Design by contract is validated with test cases for public components?
+- For private functions, we are testing to make sure our implementation applies the necessary logic to implement the interface?
+  - These test are independent of interface test cases for complicated applications?
+  - Try to test as many components as possible in one test case if there is no external I/O in any of the individual components?

+- Don't patch what you don't own, use fakes instead?

+- Single responsibility principle guidelines:

+  - In python, only public functions are allowed to be imported outside a module(file name), while anything that starts with an underscore ```_``` should not be used outside the module?

+  - In JS, only exported functions/data can be called outside a module(file name)?
+    - Should we test complicated implementation, because jest cannot patch non-exported private functions like you can test private functions in python?
+    - DHH point that you should only mock external network calls